 There is no more obvious symbol of the sugar industry's stranglehold on Florida, or its deathgrip on the state Legislature, than the story of the Everglades reservoir plan.

-THE PLAN — to buy land south of Lake Okeechobee back from sugar growers to build a reservoir that would let water flow south through the Everglades after decades of misdirection and mismanagement — was devised in 1996 under the administration of then-Gov. Lawton Chiles and signed into Federal Law by Congress in 2000.
+The plan — to buy land south of Lake Okeechobee back from sugar growers to build a reservoir that would let water flow south through the Everglades after decades of misdirection and mismanagement — was devised in 1996 under the administration of then-Gov. Lawton Chiles and signed into Federal Law by Congress in 2000.
 The sugar lobby initially claimed it supported the plan, but ultimately backed out of their end of the agreement and fought the reservoir at almost every step for the next two decades.
-That isn't even the MOST EGREGIOUS thing they've done to prevent the restoration of America’s Everglades.

 The consequences of the harm being done to these nationally vital coastal estuaries and the resulting impacts on the economic and human health of Floridians cannot be overstated.
 The situation is dire, we can't afford to wait to act.
 We've had the science, the money, and the plan.
 What we've lacked is the Political Will.